quittingdessert/PracticalMachineLearning/README.md

 E    0    1    7    7 2510 0.005940594

 ```
-   - Applied the model to *Test* data.
-The sample error is ~1.5%, which is not too off from the in-sample error 1.3%
+   - Applied the model to *Test* data (30% hold-out).
+The out-of-sample error is estimated ~1.5%, which is not too off from the in-sample error 1.3%

 ```sh
 > confusionMatrix(pred, Test1[,1]) #accuray = 0.985 sample error rate ~ 1.5%